EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

 For EUMETNET Members, the **Ingest API** focuses on data ingestion, allowing EUMETNET Members to provide local stored data (ODIM, GeoTIFF) references.

-Currently, the ORD API store the latest 24-h radar data and products.
-The archive system will be implemented in later stage (TBD).

 The software [Open Radar Data API](https://radar.meteogate.eu/api/) and the related [Open Radar Data Ingest API](https://radar.meteogate.eu/ingest/) are located at [European Weather Cloud](https://europeanweather.cloud/) (EWC).

 The EUMETNET OPERA datasets in 24-cache are available at the S3 Bucket [openradar-24h](https://s3.waw3-1.cloudferro.com/openradar-24h/).
 The **ORD API** is also available from [meteogate.eu](https://api.meteogate.eu/ord/edr).

 ## Data Policy
 In EUMETNET OPERA, volume radar data remains the property of the radar data provider.
 Therefore, the provider has the authority to define the conditions under which the data can be distributed from OPERA to ORD.
-Before radar data is ingested into EWC and stored in S3 buckets, any data without the necessary authorisation is excluded and are not supplied.
+Before radar data is ingested into EWC (European Weather Cloud) and stored in S3 buckets, any data without the necessary authorisation is excluded and are not supplied.

 Most OPERA Members have agreed to share their data, with most opting for the CC BY 4.0 license with some exceptions to the used license.